Kathleen Ferrier - Profile

 Living in South America from 1984 to 1994, she worked as an expert on international collaboration, initially in Chile and subsequently in Brazil.
 Upon her return to the Netherlands, she took on the post of Secretary General of SKIN: an organisation of migrant churches, and Secretary of the Latin American Mission of the Dutch Reformed Churches.
 Her inspirational and motivational approach was perceived as a gift of empowerment to all involved.

+In 2002 she became member of Parliament.
 In addition to her regular parliamentary work, Kathleen Ferrier served as OSCE Special Representative on Migration and participated in international delegations and assemblies including, UNGASS at the UN, the Global Forum on Migration and Development.
 Working visits were paid to Kazakhstan, Armenia, Kyrgyzstan and Ukraine.
 A highly sought after keynote speaker, she is noted for her command of language and clear, compelling presentations.

 She has operated training missions on democracy, development and empowerment for the Eduardo Frei Foundation of the Dutch CDA Party, and the NIMD: Netherlands Institute for Multiparty Democracy.
 During the 2012 Atlantic Dialogues held in Rabat, Morocco, organised by the German Marshall Fund, Ms Ferrier spoke on migration.